IRTF-HRPC/drafts/draft-association.md

 : A techno-social assemblage of devices, users, sensors, networks, routers, governance, administrators, operators and protocols
 : An emergent-process-driven thing that is born from the collections of the ASes that happen to be gathered together at any given time.
 The fact that they tend to interact at any given time means it is an emergent property that happens because they use the protocols defined at IETF.

+: Right to peaceful assembly
+'The right of peaceful assembly protects the non-violent gathering by persons for specific purposes, principally expressive ones.1 It constitutes an individual right that is exercised collectively.2 Inherent to the right is thus an associative element.' {{UNGC37}}

+: Right to association
+'The right and freedom of association encompasses both an individual's right to join or leave groups voluntarily, the right of the group to take collective action to pursue the interests of its members, and the right of an association to accept or decline membership based on certain criteria.' {{FoAdef}}

 Research question
 =================